-Automotive paint application involves several stages and follows a series of procedures under controlled environments to ensure a sleek finish.
+Is it time for a new car paint job?
+Auto paint application involves several stages and follows a series of procedures under controlled environments to ensure a sleek finish.
 All automotive paint types follow similar procedures with slight variations.

 Experts first begin by arranging the body parts which is in the form of metal sheets into a temporary assemblage.
-This is usually called the body in white (BIW) which is painted and baked in controlled temperatures and undisturbed surroundings.
+This is usually called the body in white (BIW), which is painted and baked in controlled temperatures and undisturbed surroundings.

 The common steps for auto paint application on the BIW are:

-Before a paint layer is applied, the BIW is dipped in a primer solution for even application of the primer.
+The next step is priming the surface of the car.
+Just before a paint layer is applied, the BIW is dipped in a primer solution for even application of the primer.
 The primer is essential to create an even surface including microscopic textures for the following coats and also is used to protect the BIW from rusting.

-Base Coat Application
+3. Base Coat Application

+Next is the base coat application.
 Usually, 3 coats of the base coat are needed for a rich deposition of the pigment onto the BIW.
 Each layer is dried thoroughly before painting a new layer on top.
 The base coat dries to a flat finish in most paint types.

-Clear Coat Application
+4. Clear Coat Application